See our latest charity campaign: Access All Areas

 Got a burning question about how you can get involved with campaigning for Guide Dogs?
 You've come to the right place.

-We campaign for the rights of people with sight loss to help them access public transport, our town centres and other public services.
-A guide dog can change the life of a blind or partially sighted person by enabling them to travel independently and with confidence.
+We campaign for the rights of people with vision impairment to help them access public transport, our town centres and other public services.
+A guide dog can change the life of a person living with sight loss by enabling them to travel independently and with confidence.
 However, without the right laws and policies in place this partnership could be undermined.
-We are here to make sure all people with visual impairments can live their lives to the full - together we can campaign to make a difference.
+We are here to make sure all people with vision impairments can live their lives to the full - together we can campaign to make a difference.

-We campaign on key issues which prevent people with visual impairments, including guide dog owners, from living their lives to the full.
-This includes influencing on everything from making sure local areas are safe and hazard-free for people with visual impairments as part of our Streets Ahead campaign, to transport issues such as Pavement Parking and making sure quiet electric and hybrid vehicles can be heard as part of our Safe and Sound campaign.
+We campaign on key issues which prevent people with vision impairment, including guide dog owners, from living their lives to the full.
+This includes influencing on everything from making sure local areas are safe and hazard-free for people with vision impairments as part of our Streets Ahead campaign, which includes transport issues such as Pavement Parking and making sure quiet electric and hybrid vehicles can be heard as part of our Safe and Sound campaign.
 We also campaign on issues related to guide dogs, such as our Access All Areas campaign, which is making sure guide dog owners’ legal rights to enter public places with their assistance dog are upheld.

 We want our campaigns to reflect what’s most important to people with sight loss.
-To do this, we carry out and commission research to find out key areas of concern and use this evidence to build campaigns that influence positive change, which we know will make a positive difference to visually impaired people.
+To do this, we carry out and commission research to find out key areas of concern and use this evidence to build successful campaigns that influence positive change, which we know will make a positive difference to people with a vision impairment.
 We recently launched a short survey for blind and partially sighted people, their families, and anyone who directly supports them.
 The survey is to help us understand what matters most to people with sight loss so we can shape our work over the coming year.

 There are lots of different ways you can support Guide Dogs!
 They all require a little of your time in different ways.
 Campaigning can mean everything from signing a petition to a bus company, to emailing or visiting your MP, to going out in the street to collect petition signatures that we take to the Prime Minister – however much time you can spare, you can help effect change for the rights of guide dog owners by acting on our campaigns.